Marie Josée Ta Lou-Smith: 2010–2013: Early rise

-2013-2015: Initial breakthrough
+2013–2015: Initial breakthrough

 In 2013, Ta Lou competed in the World University Games in Kazan in July, reaching the semi-final in the 100 m and finishing eighth in the final of the 200 m in a time of 23.63.
 After struggling to combine her athletics training and her studies in Shanghai, she decided to return to Ivory Coast.

 Her ex-coaches, Onolade and Kouamé, helped her try to enroll at one of the West African High Performance Training Centres in Lomé or Dakar.
 A space opened in the autumn and Ta Lou secured her place in December 2013.
 At the 2014 Gabriel Tiacoh meet, she finished second in the 100 m with a new personal best of 11.24 seconds.
-In August 2014, she competed at the African Championships in Marrakech.
+In August 2014, she competed at the African Championships in Marrakesh.
 She won bronze in the 100 m and silver in the 200 m, breaking her personal best with a time of 22.87 seconds, her first run under 23 seconds.

 Following further good performances in 2014, she was awarded an Olympic Solidarity scholarship to prepare for the 2016 Olympic Games.
 In her first Diamond League appearance in Paris on 4 July 2015, Ta Lou improved her 100 m personal best to 11.06 seconds.
 At the 2015 World Championships in Beijing, she made the semi-finals of both the 100 m and 200 m, setting personal bests of 11.04 s and 22.56 s, respectively.
 At the 2015 African Games in Brazzaville, Ta Lou completed a sprint double by winning both the 100 m and 200 m.
 In the 100 m, she ran a new personal best with a new Games record time of 11.02.
 She was named Best Female Athlete of the All-Africa Games and honoured at the ANOC Awards in Washington in November.